Azalea Ribbon Candy Shrubs

 Azalea Ribbon Candy Shrubs for Sale Online

-Dark pink buds of Azalea Ribbon Candy open to pink with white stripes, like ribbon candy with a yellow blotch.
+Dark pink buds of Azalea Ribbon Candy Shrubs open to pink with white stripes, like ribbon candy with a yellow blotch.
+These are deciduous azaleas and are perfect for planting along the edge of the woods.